Google Search Console vs Google Analytics: What’s the Difference

 • SEO experts who want clear information on keyword performance.

-• Small business owners who want their local business found easily on Google (e.g., restaurants, clothing stores, service providers).
+• Small business owners who want their local business to be found easily on Google (e.g., restaurants, clothing stores, service providers).

 For instance, if you run a San Francisco restaurant, Google Search Console helps you clearly see why your website isn't showing up when people search for restaurants near them.
 Fixing these issues helps you attract more customers.